joe95crone/Compton_Mathematica/README.md

 [28/01/2022] An updated (ALEX VERSION) of the 2D Compton Calculation code (ComptonCalcs2D.nb).
 Extra explanation provided on some sections + link to papers that the code comes from.
 Extra investigations have been added, particularly my benchmarking of the ICARUS code as a function of angle + comparision of my collimated flux + Curatolo collimated flux (unfinished).

+[28/01/2022] An updated (ALEX VERSION) of the round beam optimisation code.
+No changes.